Make-up air: The volume of air that is required to replace exhausted air from a given space.

 What if you have a basement, you have made sure all of the storm water dumps 10 feet away and downhill of your home and you STILL have moisture issues periodically in your home, whats next?

-Evidence of moisture leakage in the basement floorThe next post I will delve into some other options for “de-watering” or drying out your home.
+The next post I will delve into some other options for “de-watering” or drying out your home.

 Moss is very common in this area.
 Moss and algae grow mostly in areas of low light and high moisture.
-Low light and high moisture pretty well describes most of the western Pacific Northwest and the wintertime.
+Low light and high moisture pretty well describes most of the western northwest and the wintertime.
 Some of the most common ways to treat and maintain your roof are listed below.

 One of the areas that moss is a concern on homes in this area our roofs.
 Depending on the roof’s exposure moss can grow most of the year.
 If sections of your home’s roof are shaded throughout the day and stay moist these are likely areas to grow moss.